SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks: Experiments

 \textbf{GTP.} The GTP method involves two hyperparameters: $\alpha$ and $\beta$.
 Through experimental evaluation, we determined that setting $\alpha$ to 30 and $\beta$ to 0.8 is the optimal configuration.
 The experimental process is illustrated in Fig.~\ref{abla_gtp}.

-\textbf{Position-aware.} We evaluate the effectiveness of our Intrinsic Position Learning (IPL) approach.
-As shown in experiment 2 in Tab.~\ref{ablation}, when IPL is not applied and the template and search images are directly fed into the SNN Conv Module (Siamese network) separately, the PR decreases by 2.04\% due to lack of positional information.
+\textbf{Position-aware.} We quantitatively evaluate the effectiveness of our Intrinsic Position Learning (IPL) approach.
+As shown in experiment 2 in Tab.~\ref{ablation}, when IPL is not applied and the template and search frames are directly fed into the SNN Conv Module (Siamese network) separately, the PR decreases by 2.04\% due to lack of positional information.
 This demonstrates that our IPL enables the network to learn positional information effectively.
 Examining results from experiments 3 and 4 reveals that additional position encoding leads to performance degradation, as the network already naturally learns positional information through the IPL method, and extra positional information introduces noise.
 Experiments 5-7 demonstrate that the performance improvement stems from learned positional information rather than any form of joint feature extraction.
 These experiments conclusively demonstrate that our SDTrack does not require explicit position encoding steps, as the necessary positional information is learned inherently.

-\textbf{Tracking Head and Pre-training.} Experiment 8 in Tab.~\ref{ablation} demonstrates that in SDTrack, the Center Head achieves superior performance compared to the Corner Head.
+\textbf{Tracking Head and Pre-training.} Corner and Center Head represent two widely adopted tracking heads in the SOT~\cite{ye2022joint}.
+We construct SNN versions of both.
+Experiment 8 in Tab.~\ref{ablation} demonstrates that the Center Head achieves superior performance compared to the Corner Head in SDTrack.
 Experiment 9 confirms that pre-training in SDTrack, consistent with other trackers, is essential.